 Q: What are you personal favorite bang-for-the-buck fermented food choices?

-I really like sauerkraut from Oregon Brineworks, pickles from Moonbrine, kimchi from Choi’s (all 3 local), kombucha from GT’s, and pickle relish from Bubbies.
+Sauerkraut from Oregon Brineworks, pickles from Moonbrine, kimchi from Choi’s (all 3 local), kombucha from GT’s, and pickle relish from Bubbies.

 Q: If you’re new to fermented foods, what’s the best place to start?